Physical constraints derived from FCNC in the 3-3-1-1 model: Introduction

-A common feature of all popular weakly-coupled extensions of the SM is an enlarged Higgs sector and extended gauge symmetry.
-One such model is a simple extension of the gauge symmetry to $SU(3)_C \times SU(3)_L \times U(1)_X \times U(1)_N$, referred to as 3-3-1-1 model.
-This model contains both mathematical and phenomenological aspects of the 3-3-1 model \cite{331a}, \cite{331b},\cite{331c}, \cite{331d}, \cite{331e}, \cite{331f}, and it does not lose the good features of the 3-3-1 models \cite{3311},\cite{3311a},\cite{3311b},\cite{3311c}.
-A new feature of the 3-3-1-1 model is that $B-L$ is a non-commutative gauge symmetry.
-This feature not only provides a unification of the electroweak and $B-L$ interactions \cite{3311d}, similar to the Glashow-Weinberg-Salam theory, but also provides a natural comprehensive scenario to account for neutrino masses, dark matter, inflation, and leptogenesis \cite{3311d}.
+Recently, P.V.
+Dong and his collaborators have pointed out the simple extension of the SM in which the gauge symmetry has been extended to the $SU(3)_C \times SU(3)_L \times U(1)_X \times U(1)_N$ group, referred to as the $ \text{3-3-1-1}$ model.
+This model contains both mathematical and phenomenological aspects of the 3-3-1 model \cite{331a,331b,331c,331d,331e,331f}.
+Therefore, the $\text{3-3-1-1}$ model has all the good features of the $\text{3-3-1}$ models \cite{3311,3311a,3311b,3311c}.
+The difference between the $\text{3-3-1-1}$ model and previous $\text{3-3-1}$ versions is the nature of $B-L$ symmetry .
+In the \text{3-3-1-1} model, the $B-L$ symmetry is known as a non-commutative gauge symmetry.
+Therefore, there exists a unification between the electroweak and $B-L$ interactions \cite{3311d}, which is similar to the Glashow-Weinberg-Salam theory.
+In addition, the model also provides a natural, comprehensive scenario to account for neutrino masses, dark matter, inflation, and leptogenesis \cite{3311d}.

-The 3-3-1-1 model also provides insights into the electric charge quantization and flavor problems.
-Particularly, the large flavor-changing neutral currents (FCNC) are avoided as shown in \cite{3311a}, \cite{3311f}.
-In that study, the authors only focused on the NP short distance tree-level contribution to the mass difference of mesons based on the FCNC interactions of the new gauge bosons $Z_2, Z_N$.
-These new contributions have been compared with the experimental values.
-Thus, the lower bound on the new physics scale have been predicted in the $\text{TeVs}$ scale.

-The FCNC at the tree-level is not only caused by the new neutral gauge bosons but is also caused by new neutral scalar particles (including scalar fields with CP-odd and CP-even).
-The meson mass differences of the $\text{3-3-1-1}$ have to be considered by both new and standard model interactions.
-If we include all of these contributions, the lower bound on the new physics scale can be changed from previous research \cite{3311a}, \cite{3311f}.

-In this work, we are going to consider both scalars and gauge bosons contributions to the FCNC and from this, we evaluate the effects of FCNC on meson mixing parameters and branching ratio of $B_s \rightarrow \mu^{+} \mu^{-}$ decay.
-Based on these studies we can show that the large FCNC can be avoided even taking into account all aforementioned contributions.
-Additionally, the 3-3-1-1 model predicts the existence of charged Higgs bosons $H^{\pm}$ and charged gauge bosons $Y_{\mu}^{\pm}$ which couple to both quarks and leptons.
-The loop diagrams with exchanges of $Y_\mu^\pm$ and $H^{\pm}$ are studied.
-Those diagrams can have a significant effect on the $b \rightarrow s \gamma$ decay, which often puts a severe constraint on the BSM, and the $\mu \rightarrow e \gamma$ decay.